bagheria/bagheria.github.io/index.md

 4. Medical Data Mining
 5. Deep Learning

-### Research Projects
+### Projects
-- Clinical text mining
+- A data mining-based workbench for UK Biobank: advancing precision medicine by the use of machine learning and expert knowledge

-- Natural language processing for EHR text data standardization
+- Machine learning techniques to predict worsening of diastolic dysfunction in patients from an outpatient clinic

-- Advancing precision medicine using machine learning (Prediction using EHR data and genetic data analysis)
+- Deep neural networks for icd-10 classification of diagnosis registration in cardiovascular notes to allow data mining in electronic health records

-- Sentiment analysis: Aspects, Sentences, and Documents
+- Natural language processing for EHR precision medicine

-- Personalised medicine for Heart Failure
+- CONVOCALS: a CONVOlutional neural network to predict symptoms and major secondary CArdiovascuLar events based on high-resolution scanned histological Slides

 ### Organizational duties and activities
 - [Statistical Programming with R 2019, Summer School Utrecht University](https://www.gerkovink.com/R/)